Introduction: Problems with literal interpretation of the Bible

 We’re well aware of the myriad apologetic defenses and fundamentalist objections to the kinds of examples listed below.
-Having read more than our fair share of Josh McDowell‘s material and other fundamentalist Christian apologetic works, it remains a mystery why such fallacy-ridden, hindsight-enabled excuses for Biblical errancy, literal interpretion of ancient poetry & literary devices, etc. continue to be swallowed hook, line, and sinker by gullible types, religious fundamentalists never really exposed to anything else, wishful thinkers, the indoctrinated-from-youth, the brainwashed, conformists who fear independent ‘controversial’ thought for a variety of reasons, etc.
+Having read more than our fair share of Josh McDowell‘s material and other fundamentalist Christian apologetic works, it remains a mystery why such fallacy-ridden, hindsight-enabled excuses for Biblical errancy, literal interpretion of ancient poetry & literary devices, etc. continue to be assumed as truth by well-meaning folks who are trying to do the right thing.

 Perhaps the most unfortunate aspect of adopting such fanciful beliefs — many of which border on (or perhaps represent or even define) the superstitious — is that such wholesale acceptance of supernatural deity stories almost always occurs virtually without question… without a naturally wise level of skepticism and without any responsible application of honest, serious, objective critical thought to those beliefs.
 Such quickness to believe supernatural tales lacks the type of rational analysis rarely if ever seen on biased sites such as Conservapedia.